TESTAMENTARY FORMALITIES

 There is a difference in rules between the territories on the relevant intention when someone other than the testator signs the Will.
 These differences determine whether or not the signatory needs to know the nature of the document being signed.

 Witnesses must be present at the same time and witness the same act.
-The witnesses do not need to know what they are witnessing is a Will but they must be able to see and attest the signature.
-Most jurisdictions require the witnesses signing in the testator’s presence.
+The witnesses do not need to know what they are witnessing is a Will, but they must be able to see and attest the signature.
+Most jurisdictions require the witnesses to sign in the testator’s presence.

 New Zealand